danwflynn/reversi/README.txt

 on the model's board which is only observable.
 The other method, getTileAt, returns the reference of the actual tile for mutation purposes.

 ____________________
+Changes for part 3

+We have made it so that views and players take in a readonly version of the model.
+This guarantees that the view and player are unable to directly mutate the model, leading to more stable code.
+The player must access the model through the controller instead, which is given the access to the mutable version of the model.

+We added functionality to our view and model to handle observers and listeners.
+This allows for cross-communication between the model, view, and controller in the real-time nature of a game of Reversi.

+____________________
 User Controls for GUI: